Maier's theorem

-does not have a limit as x tends to infinity; more precisely the limit superior is greater than 1, and the limit inferior is less than 1.
-The Cramér model of primes predicts incorrectly that it has limit 1 when λ ≥ 2 (using the Borel–Cantelli lemma).
+does not have a limit as $x$ tends to infinity; more precisely the limit superior is greater than 1, and the limit inferior is less than 1.
+The Cramér model of primes predicts incorrectly that it has limit 1 when $\lambda \geq 2$ (using the Borel–Cantelli lemma).

 Proofs

-Maier proved his theorem using Buchstab's equivalent for the counting function of quasi-primes (set of numbers without prime factors lower to bound $z = x^{1/u}$, $u$ fixed).
+Maier proved his theorem using Buchstab's equivalent for the counting function of quasi-primes (set of numbers without prime factors lower to bound $z = x^{1/u}$, with $u$ fixed).
 He also used an equivalent of the number of primes in arithmetic progressions of sufficient length due to Gallagher.